varocketry/guitar-mastery-hub/public/lessons/lesson_004_understanding_shapes.md

 **Solutions**:

 **Solution 1: Practice WITHOUT metronome first**
-- Ã¢Å“â€¦ Learn "Let It Be" chord sequence with no tempo
+- ✦ Learn "Let It Be" chord sequence with no tempo
-- Ã¢Å“â€¦ Take as long as you need between chords
+- ✦ Take as long as you need between chords
-- Ã¢Å“â€¦ Play each chord cleanly before switching
+- ✦ Play each chord cleanly before switching
-- Ã¢Å“â€¦ THEN add metronome at 50 BPM
+- ✦ THEN add metronome at 50 BPM
-- Ã¢Å“â€¦ You're trying to add tempo before learning the sequence
+- ✦ You're trying to add tempo before learning the sequence

 **Solution 2: Simplify the task**
-- Ã¢Å“â€¦ Just play Line 1 (C-G-Am-Em)
+- ✦ Just play Line 1 (C-G-Am-Em)
-- Ã¢Å“â€¦ Ignore Line 2 for now
+- ✦ Ignore Line 2 for now
-- Ã¢Å“â€¦ Master Line 1 perfectly at 50 BPM
+- ✦ Master Line 1 perfectly at 50 BPM
-- Ã¢Å“â€¦ Only then add Line 2
+- ✦ Only then add Line 2
-- Ã¢Å“â€¦ You're trying to do too much at once
+- ✦ You're trying to do too much at once

 **Solution 3: Drop to 40 BPM temporarily**
-- Ã¢Å“â€¦ Use 40 BPM until sequence is memorized
+- ✦ Use 40 BPM until sequence is memorized
-- Ã¢Å“â€¦ 8 beats per chord (super slow)
+- ✦ 8 beats per chord (super slow)
-- Ã¢Å“â€¦ Focus on accuracy, not tempo
+- ✦ Focus on accuracy, not tempo
-- Ã¢Å“â€¦ Once perfect at 40, jump to 50
+- ✦ Once perfect at 40, jump to 50
-- Ã¢Å“â€¦ No shame in going slower temporarily
+- ✦ No shame in going slower temporarily

 **Solution 4: Check if chords are clean**
-- Ã¢Å“â€¦ If individual chords buzz, tempo isn't the issue
+- ✦ If individual chords buzz, tempo isn't the issue
-- Ã¢Å“â€¦ Review Lessons 1-3 for proper chord formation
+- ✦ Review Lessons 1-3 for proper chord formation
-- Ã¢Å“â€¦ Get clean shapes first, THEN work on transitions
+- ✦ Get clean shapes first, THEN work on transitions
-- Ã¢Å“â€¦ Foundation must be solid before building
+- ✦ Foundation must be solid before building

 ---

-## ðŸ’­ MOTIVATIONAL NOTE
+## 💭 MOTIVATIONAL NOTE

 ### You Just Leveled Up Your Understanding!